Introduction to Chemiluminescence immunoassays

 General protocol for Chemiluminescence serological tests

-The chemiluminescence serological test begins with either a primary antibody bound to the surface of microplate, likely made of polystyrene, or magnetic microparticles (beads) in solution.
+The chemiluminescence serological test begins with an antigen bound to the surface of microplate, likely made of polystyrene, or magnetic microparticles (beads) in solution.
 The microparticles are pre-conjugated with antigens that correspond to a particular virus.
 The presence of primary antibodies in a sample bind to the antigen.
 Then a secondary antibody with a chemiluminescent enzyme bound to it, such as HRP, is bound to the antigen.
-When substrate is added to the sample, the enzyme catalyses a reaction that emits light that can be seen and measured.
+When substrate is added to the sample, the enzyme catalyzes a reaction that emits light that can be visibly seen and measured.
 There are intermediate wash steps for this procedure which can be done efficiently when using magnetic beads.

 Chemiluminescent Serological tests for SARS-CoV-2 detection

 Companies have been exploring and innovating chemiluminescent serological tests for use in detection of SARS-CoV-2 during the current pandemic.
 Most researchers and companies are interested in the adaptive immune response for diagnostics and are trying to detect two isotypes of immunoglobulins, IgM and IgG.
 IgM is present days after infection while IgG is present weeks after infection.
 These timelines and concentrations are used to understand at which stage of infection a person is in when they are tested for disease after exhibiting symptoms.
-An example of such a test is an chemiluminescent microparticle immunoassay offered by Abbott, which uses CMIA’s for qualitative detection of the immunoglobulin isotype IgG in patient samples of serum or blood.
+An example of such a test is a chemiluminescent microparticle immunoassay offered by Abbott, which uses CMIA’s for qualitative detection of the immunoglobulin isotype IgG in patient samples of serum or blood.
 Recent advancements in the scientific field have also demonstrated that such tests can also demonstrate immunity to variants that emerge through mutations.

 Example of a commercial Chemiluminescent serological test